Cancer - Cause & Cure

 As significant as Warburg’s discoveries were, he did not succeed in identifying the specific mechanism of impairment.
 Delta understands cancer as a mitochondrial dysfunction and has explained in considerable detail the specific chemistry relating to both causation and remedial action.
 Delta has demonstrated, in great specificity, that the pathogenesis of cancer begins with the amine group of synthetic carcinogens or of a specific fungus that gels the blood in a manner that reduces oxygen supply to the vital areas of cellular respiration.
 This “disposing factor” prepares the way for the stealth bacterium which in turn locks down cellular respiration by forming bonds with carbonyl groups that are the cellular engines that initiate the oxidation of glucose.

-The cure for cancer and a host of other degenerative pathologies is found in neutralizing the bacterial chemistry responsible for impairing the cells ability to utilize oxygen.
-The removal of the bacterium, with the aid of the BX Antitoxin, results in the ability of the mitochondria to "initiate" oxidative chains therby restoring mitochondrial function.
+The cure for cancer and a host of other degenerative pathologies is found in neutralizing the bacterial chemistry, or other constituents that may be responsible for impairing the cells ability to utilize oxygen and produce energy.
+Any viable therapy must restore the ability of the mitochondria to "initiate" oxidative chains, thereby restoring mitochondrial function.

 1890 Russel finds fuschin staining particles or bodies in cancer cells.